About the Coordinating Center for Clinical Trials

 50 years of successfully providing comprehensive services and coordinating large multi-center clinical trials

-Although our primary goal is to design large multicenter clinical trials, we also work on smaller single-site trials.
+Although our primary goal is to design and assist with large multicenter clinical trials, we also work with smaller and single-site trials.
 Regardless of trial size and complexity, we provide high-quality study design, monitoring, management, reporting, and interpretation of study findings.

 Our model (below) highlights our capabilities and can be scaled to fit the needs of a given research project.
 Take a look at what we can do for you.